iris-dni/iris-service/iris/service/content/petition/events.rst

 Options Requests
 ================

-THe options request on the event endpoint is implementated as a generic endpoint allowing to provide any event name.
+The options request on the event endpoint is implemented as a generic endpoint allowing to provide any event name.

 An existing event name::